 When it comes to trying to build the best cordless vacuum cleaner, two approaches are usually employed.
-One is to stick as closely as possible to the approach of the market-leading Dyson V11 Absolute – which is the best Dyson cordless vacuum cleaner by some distance.
+One is to stick as closely as possible to the approach of the market-leading Dyson V11 Absolute – the best Dyson cordless vacuum cleaner by some distance – and it's big bro the Dyson V11 Outsize.
 The other approach is to go way off piste and offer something radically different to Dyson design.

 Most manufacturers still prefer the stick vac method.
 Little wonder, since it offers the best of both worlds: general hard floor and carpet cleaning duties plus handheld vacuuming of awkward areas such as stairs, edges, surfaces, corners and hard to reach places.

 However, the drawback with cordless stick vacs is that all the weight of the unit’s battery, motor and dust bin is in the user’s hand, making them feel heavy and a bit cumbersome, especially when cleaning areas above head height.
 Also, you can’t store most stick vacs in an upright position unless they come with a stand, or you can be bothered to actually fix their wall mounts to the wall.

 By contrast, an upright cordless model such as the Gtech AirRam Mk2 K9 feels much lighter in the hand because all the weight is on the floor.
 It’s also very easy to store in an upright position.
 But of course the Gtech – and uprights in general – aren't much use when it comes to the aforementioned surfaces, corners shelves and sofas.